LeetLLM

 product_id, positionpreserve exposure

-Clicks alone are not reliable targets: top-ranked items receive attention because they are top-ranked.
-Use judged offline sets for regression detection, and use a controlled A/B experiment to compare user outcomes.
-Kohavi et al. describe online experimentation as a disciplined way to measure changes while monitoring guardrails and unexpected harm.[2]
+Clicks alone aren't reliable targets: top-ranked items receive attention because they are top-ranked.
+Joachims, Swaminathan, and Schnabel show why position bias makes direct click training suboptimal and derive a counterfactual correction for biased implicit feedback.[2]Reference 2Unbiased Learning-to-Rank with Biased Feedbackhttps://arxiv.org/abs/1608.04468 Use judged offline sets for regression detection, then use a controlled A/B experiment to compare user outcomes.
+Kohavi et al. describe online experimentation as a disciplined way to measure product changes.[3]Reference 3Trustworthy Online Controlled Experiments: A Practical Guide to A/B Testing.https://experimentguide.com/

+Clicks, purchases, and returns arrive later.
+Append them as outcome events with event_id, occurred_at, request_id, product_id, and outcome.
+Don't overwrite the served impression row.
 An A/B plan should state allocation, duration or sample-size rule, primary metric, latency and return-rate guardrails, prohibited-listing invariant, and stop conditions.
-A conversion lift that increases returns or policy violations is not a successful ranking release.
+A conversion lift that increases returns or policy violations isn't a successful ranking release.

 ArtifactEvidence